chicio/chicio.github.io/_posts/2017-08-15-model-view-presenter-architecture-ios-swift-unit-test.md

 }
 ```

 The products objects will be retrieved using a [Repository](https://martinfowler.com/eaaCatalog/repository.html "Repository").
-First of all we define a `Repository` protocol.
-Generally speaking, we will try to define a protocol for all our classes so that we can work using abstraction and not concrete implementation and to obtain the highest decoupling between our classes.
-Last but not least (and maybe the most important thing) using protocols we will be able to produce some mocks/spy of our components in our unit tests.
+First of all we need to define a `Repository` protocol.
+Generally speaking, we will try to define a protocol for all our classes so that we can work using abstraction (and not concrete implementation) to obtain the highest decoupling between our classes.
+Last but not least (and maybe the most important thing) by using protocols we will be able to produce some mocks/spies of our components in our unit tests.

 ```swift
 public protocol Repository {